INSIDERDAVIDLAI/INSIDERDAVIDLAI/README.md

 - ⚡ Fun fact: I love League of Legends! ⭐️
 - 💡 **Why InsiderDavidLai**:
   - "Insider" from the Microsoft Windows Insider Program (joined December 2014).
-  - "David" granted by my kindergarten teacher(can humorously be interpreted as "big appetite" in Chinese since everyone joked about wanting me to eat more.)
+  - "David" granted by my kindergarten teacher (can humorously be interpreted as "big appetite" in Chinese since everyone joked about wanting me to eat more.)
-  - "Lai" is my family name.
+  - "Lai" is my family name. (approximately 0.18% population in China share same last name with me)

 ---